RathoreDevansh08/CSpuare_FaceRecognition/README.md

 # CSpuare_FaceRecognition
-Face_Recogntion project, using **Deep Learning/Machine Learning** concepts, meant to be used for automated attendence system in IIT hostels, built under CSquare program.
+Face_Recogntion project, using **Deep Learning/Machine Learning** concepts, meant to be used for automated attendance system in IIT hostels, built under CSquare program.
 This project is built using **Python** programming language and its tools,environments.

 ## This project involves use of following major Algorithms/techniques:</br>
 > Convolutional Neural Network</br>